black-cat-enthusiast/Blogdown_Test/content/post/2023-08-13-Subsetting-in-R/Subsetting.md

 - Especially when working with larger datasets, you may want to subset based on cell values rather than position within the dataframe.
 Selecting based on content is a more robust approach because it does not require manual accuracy checks.

-- including a comma and a space after the expression instructs R to take all the data from the columns.
+- Including a comma and a space after the expression instructs R to take all the data from the columns.
 This is important as the program will throw an error if you forget to include comma space.

 ```r